ultrazohm/ultrazohm_sw/docs/source/general/contribution_workflow.rst

 UltraZohm Workflow
 ------------------

-Git-flow is supported by the git extension <https://github.com/nvie/gitflow/wiki/Command-Line-Arguments> as well as the GUI clients Sourcetree and GitKraken.
+Git-flow is supported by the `gitflow extension <https://github.com/nvie/gitflow/wiki/Command-Line-Arguments>`_ as well as the GUI clients Sourcetree and GitKraken.
-The critical part is the set of rules for creating branches and how to merge.

 .. _gitflow_picture: